 Slack is often viewed as a chat app, but its real value lies in its name: Searchable Log of All Conversation and Knowledge.
 Originally built to develop a video game, Slack’s value is that it keeps your chats, shared documents, and links permanently, so you can just search for the item you need instead of having to ask someone to share it again.

-Microsoft’s response to both Slack and Google Docs is Microsoft Teams.
+Microsoft has combined features from Slack and Google Docs into Microsoft Teams.
 The goal of Teams is to put everything you need to finish a project on one platform.
 It’s most powerful when paired with Microsoft Office, but robust third-party support makes it a useful tool for teams that have downtime at the airport or may only have a phone or tablet with which to work.

 Lucidchart offers a nice solution to help ease the ideation process by allowing users to collaborate in real-time.
 It not only offers a basic whiteboarding tool for brainstorming, but it also allows users to create more advanced process mapping and systems design.